holistudio/CS50-Projects/Project3/README.md

 import.py and menu.csv were used to import the restaurant's existing menu into the database using Django's shell interface (`exec(open('import.py').read())`)

 ## Technical References
-The Django tutorials were incredibly helpful for getting situated before starting the project: https://docs.djangoproject.com/en/2.1/intro/tutorial01/.
+The [Django tutorials](https://docs.djangoproject.com/en/2.1/intro/tutorial01/) were incredibly helpful for getting situated before starting the project.
 My follow-along files are in the django-tutorial folder.

 AJAX with CSRF tokens: Certain features of the website use AJAX requests, which can be tricky to configure with Django's CSRF token requirements.
-The following code is included in orders/base.html to retrieve the csrf token and have any other webpage inheriting base.html to access the csrf token (using the JavaScript Cookie Library):
+The following code is included in orders/base.html to retrieve the csrf token and have any other webpage inheriting base.html to access the csrf token (using the [JavaScript Cookie Library](https://github.com/js-cookie/js-cookie/)):
 ```
 <script src="https://cdn.jsdelivr.net/npm/js-cookie@2/src/js.cookie.min.js"></script>
 <script type="text/javascript">